 While there is a fee charged to trekkers using the Kotor hiking trails from the Old Town inside the walls, the Ladder of Kotor is completely free.

-Hiking the Ladder of Kotor includes steep switchbacks through a canyon just north of the Old Town (the trailhead is marked on our Kotor Hiking Map below).
-The route passes a house, where they sell cheese, meat, cold beer and rakija (a potent local liquor).
+Hiking the Ladder of Kotor includes steep switchbacks through a canyon just north of the Old Town.
+The trailhead is marked on our Kotor Hiking Map below.
+This route passes a house, where they sell cheese, meat, cold beer and rakija.

 Trekkers can follow the trail to the historic dwellings and St. George Church – and continue to where the trail hooks into the Kotor Wall Hike.
 Just note that while this route bypasses the ticket turnstile in the Old Town, hikers may not be able to enter the Kotor Castle at the top without a ticket.

-Alternatively, hikers can push on past the house where the man sells cheese and continue up the zigzagging switchbacks…all the way to the Top of the Old Fort Trail and the town of Njegusi.
+Alternatively, hikers can push on past the house where the man sells cheese and continue up the zigzagging switchbacks.
+This leads all the way to the top of the Old Fort Trail and the town of Njegusi.

 Fort Vrmac

-An Austro-Hungarian fortress built in the late 1800s, Fort Vrmac sits high above the town of Kotor (at 2,575 feet) on the south end of the Bay of Kotor.
+An Austro-Hungarian fortress built in the late 1800s, Fort Vrmac sits high above the town of Kotor (at 2,575 feet) on the south end of the bay.
 The views from the fort extend west over the city of Tivat.

 A steep, winding path from the Muo district leads hikers through a forest to the Fort.
 As it is a much less-frequented hike in Kotor, animals – like boar and mountain goats (and sometimes snakes) – are often seen along the trail.

 Expect the hike up to take about 2 hours – and bring plenty of water and snacks, as there are no services along the route.
-The fort itself is abandoned (and you may or may not be able to get inside…bring a flashlight if you want to try).
+The fort itself is abandoned and you may or may not be able to get inside…just bring a flashlight if you want to try.

-Use this link to Google Maps for an interactive version of our Hiking in Kotor Map online.
+Use this Google Map for an interactive version of our Hiking in Kotor Map below.

 More Outdoor Activities in Kotor, Montenegro

 Hiking in Kotor is just one of the many nature activities in this region of Montenegro.
-Outdoor enthusiasts may also want to check out some of these fun things to do in Kotor.
+Outdoor enthusiasts may also want to check out some of these fun things to do in Kotor and the surrounding area.

 Kotor Day Trips

-Taking a Kotor day trip can be another great outdoor activity in Montenegro.
+Taking a Kotor day trip can be another great activity in Montenegro.
 Read our detailed guides to Herceg Novi, Perast Town and Islands and the Beaches of Budva!
+All are easily reached on fun day trips from Kotor.

 Kayaking Kotor Bay

 Kayaking in the Bay of Kotor is an excellent way to see regional sights and admire natural scenery.
-Paddle to iconic places, historic churches and beautiful beaches on a kayak tour.
+Paddle to iconic places, historic churches and beautiful beaches on this popular kayak tour.
 Get the details!

 Blue Grotto Kotor Tour By Kayak